dask-contrib/dask-sql/docs/source/quickstart.rst

 After :ref:`installation`, you can start querying your data using SQL.

-Run the following code in an interactive python session, a python script or a jupyter notebook.
+Run the following code in an interactive Python session, a Python script or a Jupyter Notebook.

 0. Cluster Setup
 ----------------